 These actions represent substantial steps toward our goal of making the UMD Department of Intercollegiate Athletics a leader on issues of gender equity.
 In April of this year, UMD reached an agreement with the Office of Civil Rights covering a wide range of affirmative steps designed to enhance opportunities for female student athletes.
-The Campus is also making every effort to ensure that enhanced opportunities for women do not result in unnecessary decreased participation opportunities for its male student-athletes.
+The Campus is also making every effort to ensure that enhanced opportunities for its male student-athletes.